Generic Name: fentanyl (FEN-ta-nil)

 - you have increased pressure in the brain

-- you are taking mifepristone, mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine), sibutramine, or sodium oxybate (GHB)
+- you are taking buprenorphine, mifepristone, a mixed agonist/antagonist pain medicine (eg, butorphanol, nalbuphine, pentazocine), sibutramine, or sodium oxybate (GHB)

 - you are taking a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) or have taken one within the past 14 days